Images

 Inline Images

 Byword also lets you generate inline images; images which sit inside the body of the article.
-All inline images are generated at 1024x512px.
+All inline images are generated using the same aspect ratio as your header image.
 You can change the number of images you'd like generated per article on the settings page:

 Note that the number selected here includes the header image: